(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 She looks him in the eye and insists, "I know you.
 I'm sure I do.
 I know you probably better than I know myself, today."

-And then, in a move he has been both hopefully expecting and is completely taken aback by, Ms. Shirihime leans forward, grabs his suit jacket, and kisses him full on the mouth.
-The moment her lips touch his, the barrier in his mind shatters, and he understands.
-She's Karura, she's the Sky Queen, and he is the General of the Southland who loved her so much.
+And then, in a move he has been both hopefully expecting and is completely taken aback by, Ms. Karura Shirihime leans forward, grabs his suit jacket, and kisses him full on the mouth, a bit clumsily but it's still heart-racingly sweet.
+And the moment her lips touch his, the barrier in his mind shatters, and he understands.
+She's Lady Karura, she's the Sky Queen, and he is the General of the Southland who loved her so much.
+They were gods, they were warriors, they were friends, they were enemies, but at the end they were close again, and he felt like he didn't want to live in torment after she died.

 "Is it true that Karyou is being kept in the palace, Zouchouten?"